Approximate Bacon-Shor Code and Holography: Introduction

-Then we construct generalized versions of this code, where the code subspace is skewed from that of the hybrid holographic code, or the reference code.
-These generalized codes can be written as a superposition of different hybrid codes, each with a somewhat different choice of the code subspace and error subspaces.
+Then we construct generalized versions of this code, where the code subspace is ``skewed'' from that of the hybrid holographic code, or the reference code.
+More concretely, the codewords in the skewed code are related to those of the reference code by some linear transformation.
+One such transformation is commonly given by a unitary $U(\lambda)=\exp(-i \lambda\mathcal{K})$ that acts on the state in the physical Hilbert space, where $\lambda$ controls the amount of skewing and $\mathcal{K}$ is some Hermitian operator.
+These generalized codes can also be written as a superposition of different hybrid codes, each with a somewhat different choice of the code subspace and error subspaces.
 We find that the amount of skewing plays the role of $G_N$, which controls the strength of the ``gravitational interaction'' in this model.
 In the limit where the skewing is small, one can treat the generalized code as an approximate quantum error correction code (AQECC), whose logical operations and decoding can be performed by that of the reference code.
 However, these reference code operations will not act on or recover the original encoded information with perfect fidelity.
-In addition to preserving certain properties of the reference code, the generalized code displays some key features of gravity, consistent with our expectations in holography.
+In addition to preserving certain properties of the reference code, the generalized code displays some key features of gravity, consistent with our expectations in holography when one considers higher order corrections and quantum extremal surfaces.
 These include the breakdown of exact complementary recovery in the hybrid code, the subspace-dependence of entanglement wedge and bulk operator reconstruction, and back-reactions where different logical states can lead to different ``semi-classical geometries'' in the bulk.
 The last feature is similar to a so-called gravitational back-reaction, where matter, according to Einstein gravity, modifies the space-time geometry.
 The logical or bulk degrees of freedom also become weakly inter-dependent, forcing them to be delocalized; that is, a bulk degree of freedom that appears to be localized on some compact region actually weakly depends on the actions on other bulk degrees of freedom far away.
-We analyze this feature in different examples and conclude that the locality of these bulk degrees of freedom is approximate and state-dependent, consistent with our general expectations when local quantum field theories are coupled to gravity\cite{Donnelly:2016rvo}.
+We analyze this feature in different examples and conclude that the locality of these bulk degrees of freedom is approximate and state-dependent\cite{Papadodimas:2013jku}, consistent with our general expectations when local quantum field theories are coupled to gravity\cite{Donnelly:2016rvo}.

 The generalized constructions with skewing can also support power-law decaying correlation functions on the boundary if we replace both the perfect tensor and the Bacon-Shor code by their skewed counterparts.
 The scaling dimension depends on the amount of skewing -- a small skewing, and hence $G_N$, leads to a large scaling dimension.
 This is consistent with our expectations in holographic CFTs that have a weakly coupled bulk dual\cite{Heemskerk:2009pn}.